Vandivier/afterecon/content/2014-07-12-the-necessity-of-miracles.md

 ---
-title: The Necessity of Miracles
+title: "The Necessity of Miracles"
 date: 2014-07-12 03:28:33
 author: John Vandivier
 ---